Grinchcreator/Harry-Potter-Quiz/README.md

 # Harry-Potter-Quiz
-a simple but not too simple Harry Potter Quiz. still working on it..
-But overall it's fine
+A simple but not too simple Harry Potter Quiz.
+Hope you can find it useful.
+Feel free to contribute and add you question related to Harry Potter universe!